 In this post I analyse and reflect upon the Supreme Court’s judgment in R (Miller) v Secretary of State for Exiting the European Union UKSC 5.
-A shorter post, setting out the key aspects of the majority and dissenting judgments, can be found here.
+In particular, I comment on the disagreements that divided the majority and dissenting Justices, and reflect on the wider constitutional implications of the judgment.

 On 24 January 2017, the UK Supreme Court gave judgment in the Miller case, in which the Government sought to establish that it could initiate the UK’s withdrawal from the EU without reference to Parliament.
 The Supreme Court also considered whether the UK’s devolution arrangements impacted upon the Government’s capacity to trigger Article 50 of the Treaty on European Union.
 On the question whether Article 50 could be invoked using prerogative power, the Supreme Court ruled, by an 8–3 majority, against the Government.
 On the devolution issue, the Court ruled unanimously that there was no legal requirement to consult or secure the consent of devolved institutions.